 The results of stationary tests of Table 1 above reveal that only External Debt Service Payment (EDSP) is stationary at the level and significant at 1% in both ADF and PP statistics tests.
 Other variables; Gross Domestic Product (GDP), External Debt Stock (EXDS) and Exchange Rate (EXGR) are stationary at First difference.
 The results indicate that variable EDSP is integrated of order zero I (0), while other variable: GDP, EXDS and EXGR are integrated of other one I (1).
-To comply with the rules of Error Correction Model (ECM) all variables must be of the same order and at most at the first difference.
-Therefore, the first difference of all the variables then applied.
+Since all variables are at most at the first difference, this satisfied Error Correction Model (ECM).